-For the last nine years Katherine has been a pivotal figure in the James Lind Alliance (JLA), a Department of Health initiative that enables research priorities in health and social care to be identified and prioritised by those living or working to help those with given conditions in Priority Setting Partnerships.
+For the last 14 years Katherine has been a pivotal figure in the James Lind Alliance (JLA), a Department of Health initiative that enables research priorities in health and social care to be identified and prioritised by those living or working to help those with given conditions in Priority Setting Partnerships.
 This requires intensive work with patients, carers and service providers.
 Katherine’s work with multi-stakeholder groups across the world has given her a reputation for fairness and focus, empowering those whose voices may not easily be heard.
 She has been a key player in enabling the JLA to become the internationally acclaimed approach that it is today.
 Katherine’s experience has been sought and applied in other settings to develop priority setting models tailored to the individual needs of the client and their content.

 Ready to find out more?

 Find out how priority setting can work for you.

 Katherine supported the Crohn’s & Colitis Australia priority setting project adapting to the COVID driven online environment with great skill and agility.
 Katherine’s ability to effectively co-chair meetings of consumers and health professionals ensured constructive decision making and progress within an enjoyable partnership environment.
 Her advice and support on technical aspects of the research priority setting process was of great benefit to the project staff and committee ensuring the learnings of JLA brought great value to this inflammatory bowel disease project.
 Feedback from workshop participants, and committee members highlighted Katherine’s clarity and expertise in facilitating to ensure an equitable range of voices are heard.
 I highly recommend Katherine to who has brought value to our prioritising process beyond our expectations.

 Wayne Massuger, Head - Quality, Research and Support Programs, Crohn’s & Colitis Australia